-Lastly, the stock has a current dividend yield of 5.3%, a very high yield resulting from both a declining share price and the company’s high rate of dividend growth.
-AbbVie is a Dividend Aristocrat, and its dividend growth has accelerated in recent years.
-The February 2019 dividend payment was raised 11.5% from the previous level.
-The previous year, AbbVie raised its May 2018 dividend by 35%, and its February 2018 dividend by 11%.
-AbbVie has a highly impressive track record of dividend increases.
+Lastly, the stock has a current dividend yield of 6.3%, a very high yield resulting from both a declining share price and the company’s high rate of dividend growth.
+AbbVie is a Dividend Aristocrat, and has a highly impressive track record of dividend increases.
 We believe AbbVie’s dividend is highly secure, as discussed in greater detail in the video below.

 However, we continue to recommend AbbVie stock to value, growth, and income investors as the stock offers a unique mix of all three qualities.
 The company has invested heavily in R&D, which is now paying off in the form of a deep roster of potential blockbuster drugs.
 AbbVie’s strong pipeline is an attractive growth catalyst over the next several years.
 Adding Allergan’s pipeline to its own creates a global health care giant with a leadership position across multiple categories.